Boulder-Denver-d3-vis/stack-presentation/slides/tributary.md

 ### Advantages:

 * instantaneous feedback
+* Saves as Gist
+* Linked data
+* Helpers for animation

 ***

 ### Disadvantages:

-* Need to port to a real site
+* Need to port to use in other apps/sites
-* Transition timing issues (Mohr example?)
+* In-browser editor